-(13) Deferred Compensation Savings Plan
+(12) Deferred Compensation Savings Plan

-For the benefit of its employees, the District participates in a 457 Deferred Compensation Program (Program).
-The purpose of this Program is to provide deferred compensation for public employees that elect to participate in the Program.
+For the benefit of its employees, the District participates in two Deferred Compensation Programs (Programs): A 457 plan and a 401(a) plan.
+The purpose of these Programs is to provide deferred compensation for public employees that elect to participate in the Program.
 Generally, eligible employees may defer receipt of a portion of their salary until termination, retirement, death or unforeseeable emergency.
 Until the funds are paid or otherwise made available to the employee, the employee is not obligated to report the deferred salary for income tax purposes.

 Federal law requires deferred compensation assets to be held in trust for the exclusive benefit of the participants.
 Accordingly, the District is in compliance with this legislation.
-Therefore, these assets are not the legal property of the District, and are not subject to claims of the District's general creditors.
-Market value of all plan assets held in trust by Mutual of America at June 30, 2019 and 2018, was \$2,375,590 and \$2,214,560, respectively.
+Therefore, these assets are not the legal property of the District and are not subject to claims of the District's general creditors.
+For the District's 457 plan, the market value of all plan assets held in trust by Mutual of America at June 30, 2020 and 2019, was \$2,465,805 and \$2,375,590, respectively.
+For the District's 401(a) plan, the market value of all plan assets held in trust by Mutual of America at June 30, 2020 and 2019, was \$5,812 and \$0 respectively.